hashicorp/terraform-google-terraform-enterprise-gke-hvd/README.md

             ├── terraform.tfvars
             └── variables.tf
     ```

-    >📝 Note: in this example, the user will have two separate TFE deployments; one for their `sandbox` environment, and one for their `production` environment.
+    >📝 Note: In this example, the user will have two separate TFE deployments; one for their `sandbox` environment, and one for their `production` environment.
 This is recommended, but not required.

-4. (Optional) Uncomment and update the [gcs remote state backend](https://developer.hashicorp.com/terraform/language/settings/backends/gcs) configuration provided in the `backend.tf` file with your own custom values.
+4. (Optional) Uncomment and update the [GCS remote state backend](https://developer.hashicorp.com/terraform/language/settings/backends/gcs) configuration provided in the `backend.tf` file with your own custom values.
 While this step is highly recommended, it is technically not required to use a remote backend config for your TFE deployment (if you are in a sandbox environment, for example).

 5. Populate your own custom values into the `terraform.tfvars.example` file that was provided (in particular, values enclosed in the `<>` characters).
 Then, remove the `.example` file extension such that the file is now named `terraform.tfvars`.